 24. Hazing.
 Defined as an act that endangers the mental or physical health or safety of a student, or that destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization.
 Participation or cooperation by the person(s) being hazed does not excuse the violation.
 Failing to intervene to prevent (and/or) failing to discourage (and/or) failing to report those acts may also violate this policy.

-26. Stalking.
-Stalking is a course of conduct directed at a specific person that is unwelcome and would cause a reasonable person to feel fear;
+27. Stalking.
+Engaging in a course of conduct directed at a specific person that would cause a reasonable person to:

 Responsibility: UNA students are given and accept a high level of responsibility to self, to others and to the community.
 Behavior that violates this value includes, but is not limited to:

 30. Alcohol.
 Use, possession, or distribution of alcoholic beverages or paraphernalia except as expressly permitted by law and the University’s Alcohol Policy (See the University’s Statement and Regulations Regarding Alcoholic Beverages at Social Functions (See policies at http://www.una.edu/alcoholEDU/una-alcohol-awareness-and-education/social-policy-for-organizations-regarding-alcoholic-beverages.html).

 31. Drugs.
 Use, possession or distribution of illegal drugs and other controlled substances or drug paraphernalia except as expressly permitted by law and the University’s Drug Policy.
 (See Alcohol and other Drug Statement at http://www.una.edu/alcoholEDU/una-alcohol-awareness-and-education/expected-conduct-for-students---alcohol-and-other-drugs.html);